Some of the best and most interesting pop star producer pairings that resulted in zeitgeist defining records and singles.

 Ariel Reichstadt & HAIM

-Ariel Rechtshaid is the producer behind Plain White Ts’ worldwide smash “Hey There Delilah”, as well as award winning albums for Vampire Weekend, co-writing Usher’s “Climax”, and Cass McCombs’s songalbum Wit’s End, that feature the song “County Line”.
+Ariel Rechtshaid is the music producer behind Plain White Ts’ worldwide smash “Hey There Delilah”, as well as award winning albums for Vampire Weekend, co-writing Usher’s “Climax”, and Cass McCombs’s songalbum Wit’s End, that feature the song “County Line”.

 These latter two songs caught the attention of Danielle Haim, one third of HAIM, who decided early on that she wanted to work with the man whose name appeared as credits on both of those: Ariel Reichstadt.